Nordic Biker War: 1996: The conflict escalates

 The biker war reached its crescendo on 6 October 1996 when the Copenhagen Hells Angels chapter's annual "Viking Party", held at the club's Nørrebro headquarters and attended by around one-hundred-and-fifty people, was attacked with a rocket-propelled grenade.
-At about 3: 05 am, a Bandidos prospect fired the grenade from the roof of an adjunct building, uisng a Carl Gustav rocket launcher.
+At about 3:05 am, a Bandidos prospect fired the grenade from the roof of an adjunct building, using a Carl Gustav rocket launcher.
 The missile exploded after penetrating the building's concrete walls, killing two people – Hells Angels prospect Louis Linde Nielsen and Janne Krohn, a single mother from the local area who accepted an invitation to the event – and wounding nineteen others, including HAMC Denmark national president Christian Sass Middelboe.
+A Danish policeman who had monitoring who was attending the "Viking Fest", John Verlander, stated: "People were screaming and walking around, wounded.
+I call for two ambulances but when I walked farther inside I told them to send everything they got".
 Janne Krohn was the first non-combatant killed as a result of the conflict and the resulting public outrage caused the Danish government to introduce harsher anti-crime legislation in an effort to reduce motorcycle gang violence.
 A bill, known as the Rockerloven ("Rocker Act") by the media, was passed on 15 October 1996 to allow the police to evict bikers from their clubhouses.
 Bandidos member Mickey Borgfjord Larsen was arrested on 24 October 1996 after his fingerprints were found on a machine gun thrown away by assailants in Fælledparken following the attack.
 He was charged with the attack on the clubhouse as well as the attempted murder of Jørn Nielsen at Jyderup prison, but was released after four months in custody due to a lack of evidence.
 Bandidos prospect Niels Poulsen was convicted of carrying out the attack on 13 March 1998 and sentenced to life imprisonment.

 A car bomb exploded outside the Hells Angels headquarters in Oslo on 30 October 1996.
 The explosion was so powerful that the clubhouse was moved to the foundation.
 No one was injured.

 In November 1996, Marko Hirsma was attacked and beaten at Helsinki Prison amidst a struggle for control of the prison drug trade fought between the Bandidos and a group of rival dealers.